-Partnership Agreement shall be prepared in English as obligatory and binding version and simultaneously in national languages.
+Partnership Agreement shall be prepared in English as obligatory and binding version and may be translated simultaneously into national languages.

 7.4.
 Registration of projects in Belarus

 In order to receive Programme funding and implement activities of the project the Belarusian Lead Beneficiaries and Beneficiaries have to pass certain procedures to legalize the project in Belarus.